tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

    During those discussion it is clear that some work needs to be
    done:
    - Define a Spec for the OCI image (layers, metadata, configuration) The experimental project can be used to demo and validate that spec.
-   - Once the spec is agreed on
+   - Once the spec is agreed on, a new TEP can be created to discuss the support of this Spec in tekton projects (pipeline, cli, …).
+     *Having a seperated TEP from the Spec TEP makes a clear distinction between the Spec and its implementation in the tekton projects.*
-   - Have a new TEP to add support for referencing Task and Pipeline through alternative means than in clusters (OCI image is one, using Git or an HTTP url are others)
+   - A new TEP can be created to discuss adding support for referencing Task and Pipeline through alternative means than in clusters (OCI image is one, using Git or an HTTP url are others).
+     *This is **not covered by the rest of the flow***, it's here just to give an example that discussion on a TEP might lead to creation of new TEP.*

    The next actions are :
-   - Create a new TEP on support for referencing Task and Pipeline.
-     As before, the TEP can be first discussed during Working group and refined in Google Docs before being proposed as a TEP.
    - Update the current TEP to define the spec (same thing as above applies).
 A name is choosed for those: Tekton Bundles.
    - Create a new TEP on implementing Tekton Bundles in tektoncd